srpatel2000/Power-Outage-EDA/README.md

 - Validation Accuracy: 0.721

 ### Engineer New Features
-We decided to engineer six more features to improve our model.
+We decided to engineer six more features to improve our model.Through the analysis we conducted in the EDA, we choose to derive and engineer these features to further improve the accuracy of the model in predicting the cause category of a given outage.

 * Day of the week the outage occured (START.DAY.OF.WEEK)
 * Day of the week the outage Was restored (RESTORATION.DAY.OF.WEEK)